 The night before the graduation ceremony, I got my first period.
 My mother had bought me a sweet little “sailor dress” with a wide middy collar that tied in a jaunty blue bow.
 It was otherwise white as new-fallen snow, and I was terrified of the potential for unseemly female leakage.
 (My mother’s consoling words?
 “I’m sorry, dear, but when God created women he made a mess.
 That’s just the way it is.”)
 I was fortified with ample sanitary pads and thick underpants and got through the ordeal without any obvious embarrassment.
 (Decades later a hare-brained shrink would make much of the coincidence: Did I not see how the white was a token of marriage, the period my initiation into womanhood, and the commencement a mystical connection to my brother?
 No, I didn’t see it that way at all and stopped the sessions soon after.
 More about him later.)

 We had a graduation party on the back patio, to which the neighbors were invited, and perhaps even Mrs. Fisher showed up.
 Can I remember the menu?
 Hell no. But since a local favorite was shoofly pie, let’s assume it was someone’s well-intentioned contribution.
-To make it more palatable then standard versions, which call only for molasses and brown sugar as sweeteners, let’s throw in some chocolate.
-You can use a prepared crust, but for best results I recommend this recipe from my friend and neighbor Christina Rutkaus:
+To make it more palatable than standard versions, which call only for molasses and brown sugar as sweeteners, let’s throw in some chocolate.

 - 1/2 cup semisweet chocolate chips

 - 1-1/2 cups all-purpose flour

 - 1/2 cup packed brown sugar

 - 1 large egg, room temperature, lightly beaten

 - Pinch of ginger, pinch of cinnamon